mourad-bm/Hospital-Management-System-OOP-Concept-/README.md

 This project is a simple Hospital Management System built using Python .
 It manages different roles such as doctors, nurses, receptionists, patients, and admins with role-based access.

-🎯 Features
+🎯 Features :

 ** Patient registration
 ** Appointment management
 ** Medical record tracking
 ** Role-based permissions

-🧱 OOP Concepts
+🧱 OOP Concepts:

 Encapsulation
 Inheritance